Biophysical-Engineering-Group/pyFuRNAce/README.md

 - 🧪 **Primer & Template Design:** Includes tools for DNA conversion, promoter addition, and primer calculations.
 - 💻 **Python Scripting API:** Automate complex designs or build at scale using a programmable interface.

+### System requirements

+- Python 3.10 or later
+- Operating System: Linux, macOS, or Windows
+- dependencies are listed in `requirements.txt`; with stable versions recommended in `stable_requirements.txt`

 ---

 ## 📦 Installation

+Typical installation time: 5 minutes

 ### Pyfurnace